-- What types of natural or manmade incidents might occur and how prepared is the business community should a major incident occur? - Are policies, procedures, and resources in place to assist with response and recovery such as supply chain and essential services disruption? - Establish a threat assessment matrix.
-Are there gaps or challenges in your community with reference to any of the possibilities in the matrix?
+- What types of natural or manmade incidents might occur and how prepared is the business community should a major disaster occur? - Are policies, procedures and resources in place to assist with response and recovery such as supply chain and essential services disruption? - Are there gaps or challenges in your community with reference to any of the possibilities in the following matrix?

+LIKELIHOOD OF OCCURRING

+₹ HIGH MEDIUM LOW NONE

+Ż S Tornado Winter Storm Pandemic Food

+POTENTIAL YE Contamination

-LIKELIHOOD OF OCCURRING IAI HIGH MEDIUM LOW NONE POTENTIAL YES Tornado Winter Storm Pandemic Food Contamination CATASTROPHIC MAYBE Flooding Wildfire Terror Attack Earthquake CATAS' Q Thunder Storm Water Contamination Livestock Disease Tsunami
+CATASTROPHIC MAYBE Flooding Wildfire Terror Attack Earthquake

+CATAS ON Thunderstorm Water Contamination Livestock Disease Tsunami